 Myth: CTPL coverage includes the driver of the registered vehicle

 As the name suggests, CTPL only includes third parties involved in an accident.
 To further clarify the meaning, here is an excerpt from Section 373(c), Chapter VI of the Insurance Code of the Philippines:

 THIRD PARTY shall refer to any person other than a PASSENGER as defined in the law and shall also exclude a member of the household, or a member of the family within the second degree of consanguinity or affinity of the vehicle owner, or his employee in respect to death, bodily injury, or damage to property arising out of and in the course of employment.

-Subsequently, the driver of the vehicle is also excluded from the CTPL.
+Subsequently, the driver of the vehicle is also excluded from CTPL.
 It only covers third parties that are involved in an accident.

 Myth: CTPL premiums can be bumped up

-One misconception about CTPL is that you can increase the coverage of the policy by bumping up your CTPL payment.
+One misconception about CTPL is that you can increase the coverage of the policy by bumping up your premium payment.
 Unfortunately, this is simply a moneymaking scheme designed to rip off unsuspecting car owners.
 As mandated by the law, the maximum coverage claimable under CTPL is P100,000 for death or injury caused by the insured.

 CTPL exists to provide a certain level of security to the public from untoward accidents caused by vehicles and their drivers.
 While third-party liability insurance protects, it pays to invest in better protection offered by a comprehensive car insurance.